Triple Qualification: Origins

-Before the Medical Act (1858) medical practitioners in the British Isles could acquire their qualifications from a number of institutions including universities, medical and surgical colleges and from the Apothecaries' Halls in London and Dublin.
+Before the Medical Act (1858) medical practitioners in the British Isles could acquire their qualifications from a number of institutions, including universities, medical and surgical colleges and from the Apothecaries' Halls in London and Dublin.
 The 1858 Act established the General Medical Council and the Medical Register, and began the process of standardising medical education, qualification and registration.
 The Medical Act (Amendment Act) of 1886 required qualification in both medicine and surgery for entry to the Medical Register and the three Scottish medical royal colleges set up a combined medical and surgical qualification called the Triple Qualification (TQ).
 This was approved by the GMC in 1884, and in the same year the Royal College of Physicians of London and the Royal College of Surgeons of England set up a similar joint qualification known as the Conjoint Diploma.

 Teaching and training

 The TQ examination regulations required candidates to present proof of having attended approved lectures and approved clinical teaching placements.
 In Edinburgh and Glasgow private anatomy schools and small private medical schools had been a key feature of medical education since the late 18th century.
 These were known collectively as extramural schools.

 In Glasgow these included Anderson’s College Medical School and the Glasgow Royal Infirmary School of Medicine, which in 1888 became St Mungo's Medical School.
 The Queen Margaret College Medical School for Women merged with the University of Glasgow in 1892.

 In Edinburgh many university lecturers and professors also gave extramural classes including John Barclay, Robert Knox, Robert Liston and James Syme.
 The first school to offer lectures on a range of subjects was Queen's College, established in 1841.
 Two medical schools for women latterly formed part of the extramural school in Edinburgh.
-In 1885 Sophia Jex-Blake founded the Edinburgh School of Medicine for Women,(which closed in 1896) and in 1889 Elsie Inglis and her father John Inglis founded the Edinburgh College of Medicine for Women.
+In 1885 Sophia Jex-Blake founded the Edinburgh School of Medicine for Women (which closed in the late 1890s), and in 1889 Elsie Inglis and her father John Inglis founded the Edinburgh College of Medicine for Women.
 One of the effects of the GMC regulation was the consolidation of most of the extramural schools in Edinburgh into a formal School of Medicine of the Royal Colleges of Edinburgh, founded in 1895.
 This school of medicine had a charter, a board of governors from the three colleges and provided a comprehensive lecture course equivalent to that of a university medical school, and became the principle teaching institution in Edinburgh for TQ students.